 Photo courtesy of Mary Lide Parker

 Welcome!
 My name is Bryan Reatini.
-I'm a conservationist, ecologist, and evolutionary biologist researching the interactions between native & invasive plant species in the Galápagos Islands, Ecuador.
+I'm a conservationist, ecologist, and evolutionary biologist researching the genetic basis of local adaptation in invasive plant species, and the negative interactions between native & invasive plant species in the Galápagos Islands, Ecuador.

 If you're interested in reading about my work, please check out my research page.
 If you'd like to get in touch with me about outreach opportunities, take a look at my outreach page and shoot me an email.
 To see a collection of photos I've gathered throughout my travels, take a trip through my travel portal!